alabou/NMOS-MatroxOnly/FlowAttributes.md

 - **Specification:** [AMWA IS-04](https://specs.amwa.tv/IS-04/v1.3), [Matrox Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md)
 - **Applicability:**
 - **Permitted Values:**
   - The layer value matching a sub-Flow Constraint Set of the Sender's Capabilities.
-It corresponds to an unsigned integer inthe range 0 to N-1 where N is the total number of layers of a given format.
+It corresponds to an unsigned integer in the range 0 to N-1 where N is the total number of layers of a given format.

 ### layer_compatibility_groups
 - **Name:** `urn:x-matrox:layer_compatibility_groups`